 The EBCS STA transmitting an EBCS Termination Notice frame shall indicate in the Time To Termination subfield in an EBCS Termination Info subfield the number of TBTTs before the EBCS traffic stream identified by the content ID contained in the Content ID subfield in the same EBCS Termination Info subfield terminates.

 The EBCS STA transmitting an EBCS Termination Notice frame shall indicate in the Request Method subfield in an EBCS Termination Info subfield the request method that a STA should use to negotiate for the extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield in the same EBCS Termination Info subfield.
-The EBCS STA transmitting an EBCS Termination Notice frame may indicate in the Destination Address subfield in an EBCS Termination Info subfield the address associated with the request method indicated in the Request Method subfield in the same EBCS Termination Info subfield that a STA should use to negotiate for the extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield in the same EBCS Termination Info subfield.
+The EBCS STA transmitting an EBCS Termination Notice frame may indicate in the Negotiation Address subfield in an EBCS Termination Info subfield the address associated with the request method indicated in the Request Method subfield in the same EBCS Termination Info subfield that a STA should use to negotiate for the extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield in the same EBCS Termination Info subfield.

 After transmitting an EBCS Termination Notice frame, an EBCS STA shall transmit an EBCS Termination Notice frame with an updated value in the Time To Termination subfield in an EBCS Termination Info subfield if the EBCS traffic stream identified by the content ID in the Content ID subfield in the same EBCS Termination Info subfield has been negotiated to have a new time to termination value.
 If the negotiated duration for the EBCS traffic stream is longer than the maximum time to termination value, the transmitting STA shall set the Time To Termination subfield to 65535.

-An EBCS STA that receives an EBCS Termination Notice frame may negotiate for the extension of an EBCS traffic stream if the EBCS traffic stream indicated in one of the EBCS Termination Info subfields terminates earlier than desired.
+An EBCS STA that receives an EBCS Termination Notice frame shall [#2287] negotiate for the extension of an EBCS traffic stream if the EBCS traffic stream indicated in one of the EBCS Termination Info subfields terminates earlier than desired.
 If the EBCS STA negotiates the extension of the EBCS traffic stream, it shall use the request method indicated in the Request Method subfield in the EBCS Termination Info subfield (See 11.55.4 (EBCS negotiation procedure for associated STAs) and 11.55.5 (EBCS negotiation procedure for unassociated STAs)).

-An EBCS STA shall not transmit an EBCS Content Request frame or a frame containing an EBCS ANQP- element requesting an EBCS traffic stream if the STA receives an EBCS Termination Notice frame with a valid time to termination value contained in the EBCS Termination Info subfield containing the content ID of the EBCS traffic stream.
+An EBCS STA shall not transmit an EBCS Content Request frame or a frame containing an EBCS Content Request ANQP- element [#2289] requesting an EBCS traffic stream if the STA receives an EBCS Termination Notice frame with an acceptable time to termination value contained in the EBCS Termination Info subfield containing the content ID of the EBCS traffic stream. [#2139, 2290]

-NOTE—The valid values of a received Time To Termination subfield are determined by the receiving STA and are beyond the scope of this standard.
+NOTE—Whether a value of a received Time To Termination subfield is acceptable is determined by the receiving STA and is beyond the scope of this standard. [#2291]